SELinux¶

 1

-Use the following interface call to set SELinux to enforcing or permissive mode.
+Use the following interface call to set SELinux to enforcing or permissive.

 selinux.set_enforce(enable)

-Use the following interface call to set it to enforcing mode.
+Use the following interface call to set to enforcing.

 >>> selinux.set_enforce(True)